 Calculating Class Width in a Frequency Distribution Table

 In a frequency distribution table, classes must all be the same width.
-This makes it relatively easy to calculate the class width, as you’re only dealing with a single width (as opposed to varying widths).
+This makes it relatively easy to calculate the class width, as you’re only dealing with a single width (as opposed to varying ones).
 To find the width:

 - Calculate the range of the entire data set by subtracting the lowest point from the highest,